mogar/DecisionTheory/docs/problems/parfits_hitchhiker.md

 # Parfit's Hitchhiker

 Your car breaks down as you're driving through a desert.
-You're stranded there don't see a way to get out before you die of thirst.
+You're stranded there and don't see a way to get out before you die of thirst.
 Suddenly, a car comes driving down the road.
 It stops and the driver leans out to talk to you.

 The driver says "I'll give you a ride to town for $100."